-An employer that effects payment of the medical scheme fees is obliged to take into account the MTC when calculating the employees' tax to be deducted or withheld from employees' remuneration.10 This is usually carried out using the various payroll systems.
+An employer that effects payment of the medical scheme fees is obliged to take into account the MTC when calculating the employees' tax to be deducted or withheld from employees' remuneration.
+This is usually carried out using the various payroll systems.
 The MTC may be taken into account at the option of the employer where the employer does not effect payment of the medical scheme fees, and if proof of payment of those fees has been furnished to the employer.
-Taxpayers who have not had their MTC taken into account may submit a tax return to take advantage of the credit.
+Taxpayers who have not had their MTC taken into account may claim the applicable rebate by submitting an annual ITR12 income tax return to take advantage of the credit.